Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Reduced Tax Rate

-A reduced rate of 10% applies to petroleum products; banking transactions; hotel operations; restaurant operations; sales and delivery operations relating to art objects; edible fluid oils; solar water heaters and photovoltaic panels.
+A reduced rate of 10% applies to petroleum products; banking transactions; hotel operations; restaurant operations; sales and delivery operations relating to art objects; edible fluid oils; solar water heaters and photovoltaic panels, sales and deliveries of water intended for public distribution networks, sanitation services provided by sanitation organizations and water meter rental operations not intended for domestic use, fishing gear and nets intended for maritime fishing professionals, economy cars and all products and materials used in their manufacture, as well as related assembly services.

 A reduced rate of 7% applies to water; rental of water and electricity meters; pharmaceutical products and non-recoverable packaging of pharmaceutical products.

-Zero-rated items include exported goods and services; goods placed under customs suspensive regime; fertilizers; machinery for exclusively agricultural use; investment goods recorded as fixed assets, acquired by taxpayers, for a period of 36 months from the start of the activity, excluding vehicles acquired by car rental agencies.
+Zero-rated items include exported goods and services, goods placed under customs suspensive regime, fertilizers, machinery for exclusively agricultural use, investment goods recorded as fixed assets, acquired by taxable persons, for 36 months as from the start of the activity, excluding vehicles acquired by car rental agencies, pharmaceutical products, sales and deliveries of water for domestic use, sanitation services provided by sanitation organizations and water meter rental for the same use.

 Exclusion From Taxation

-Exempt items include sales, other than for consumption on the spot, of goods including fresh, frozen, whole or cut fish products; sales of recovered metals and water pumps that use solar energy or any other renewable energy used in the agricultural sector; services provided by insurance and reinsurance companies.
+Exempt items include sales, other than for consumption on the spot, of goods including fresh, frozen, whole or cut fish products; sales of recovered metals and water pumps that use solar energy or any other renewable energy used in the agricultural sector; services provided by insurance and reinsurance companies; royalties and license fees included in the taxable amount for import VAT, up to the amount of VAT paid on importation in respect of these royalties and license fees, school supplies and the products and materials used in their composition.

 Method of Calculation, Declaration and Settlement